 Welcome to Qwerty Thirty!

-Qwerty Thirty is a blog about my life as an engaged, travel-obsessed, ridiculously romantic 30-something-year-old who recently traded in the party girl life for step mom status.
-Oh yes, between all of that and my ever-dependable vices, there’s much to be inspired by these days.
+Qwerty Thirty is a blog about my life as an newly married, travel-obsessed, ridiculously romantic 30-something-year-old who recently traded in the party girl life for step mom status.
+My latest adventure: preggo with a baby boy.
+Oh yes, between all of that and my ever-dependable emotions and vices, there’s much to be inspired by these days.

 When I was younger, I thought that turning thirty would kill me.
 I thought I’d be old, tired, and over life by then.
-To put how ancient I considered this age to be into perspective, just know that when I was 12, I threw my mom a surprise 30th birthday party complete with black balloons and a tombstone cake candle.
+To put into perspective how ancient I considered this age, just know that when I was 12, I threw my mom a surprise 30th birthday party complete with black balloons and a tombstone cake candle.
 I still can’t believe she didn’t throat punch me for that one.

 What I didn’t see coming was all this confidence, fun, gratitude, and perspective.
 At 30 something, I spend my days living by the beach and traveling the world.
-I am happily engaged to a gorgeous and doting man.
-And my future step kids think I look “like 19 or something.”
+I am happily married to a gorgeous and doting man, and will be the mother to his child come October 2018.
+Perhaps best of all, my step kids think I look “like 19 or something.”

-Not only did thirty not kill me, but, and much to my surprise, it’s loads better than being twenty – but don’t tell the beer guzzling, chicken finger-eating brats that.
+Not only did thirty not kill me, but, and much to my surprise, it’s loads better than being twenty – but don’t tell the beer guzzling, chicken finger-eating, actually 19-year-old brats that.

 About The Blogger

-Hi, my name is Jamie Murdick and I’m the proud blogger of Qwerty Thirty.
+Hi, my name is Jamie Coppens and I’m the proud blogger of Qwerty Thirty.

 I’m a journalism college-educated, thirty-year-old pizza-holic who enjoys each slice of life with a colorful manicure.
 All colors considered, I’m a kaleidoscope of passion; irresponsibility; enthusiasm; irrationality; wit, and random conservatism.
 And those are just the clash of contradictions I’m willing to admit to right now.